stoolap/stoolap-go/docs/_docs/index.md

 * [Quick Start Tutorial](getting-started/quickstart) - A step-by-step guide to your first Stoolap database
 * [Connection String Reference](getting-started/connection-strings) - Understanding and using Stoolap connection strings
 * [API Reference](getting-started/api-reference) - Complete API documentation for the Stoolap package
+* [Subqueries Quick Start](getting-started/subqueries-quickstart) - Learn to use subqueries in SQL statements

 ### SQL Reference
 * [Data Types](data-types/data-types) - All supported data types and their behaviors